leske42/Git-workshop-piscine-/README.md

 Like this you can select where to push.
 This process is a little bit more complicated but you can follow [this](https://github.com/francisrafal/42-connect-multiple-remotes-tutorial) guide by one of the 42 students.

-~~(*I never did this though but I'm also still not using VSCode change is scary*)~~ Good news: I have started using VSCode since february

 _________

 ### Part II |  Basics of git